openstack/ceilometer/doc/source/architecture.rst

 Metering data comes from two sources: through notifications built into the existing OpenStack components and by polling the infrastructure (such as via libvirt).
-Polling for compute resources is handled by an agent running on the compute node (where communication with the hypervisor is more efficient).
-The compute agent daemon is configured to run one or more *pollster* plugins using the ``ceilometer.poll.compute`` namespace.
-Polling for resources not tied to the compute node is handled by the central agent.
-The central agent daemon is configured to run one or more *pollster* plugins using the ``ceilometer.poll.central`` namespace.
+Polling for compute resources is handled by a polling agent running on the compute node (where communication with the hypervisor is more efficient).
+Polling for resources not tied to the compute node is handled by the agent running on the cloud controller node via services APIs.
+The polling agent daemon is configured to run one or more *pollster* plugins using either the ``ceilometer.poll.compute`` and/or ``ceilometer.poll.central`` namespaces.

-The agents periodically asks each pollster for instances of ``Sample`` objects.
+The agents periodically ask each pollster for instances of ``Sample`` objects.
 The agent framework then publishes the Samples using the publishers defined in the pipeline configuration.
 For example, the ``notifier`` publisher converts the Sample to metering messages, which it